New York City: Manhattan Midtown

 Rockefeller Center - Top of the Rocks

-Past the Chrysler Building, we are at the Rockefeller Center.
-Of course we went straight to the Lego store, where we were surrounded by hundreds of children.
-We bought New York mementos: a fridge magnet with a fully articulated Lego man on top and a Lego New York keychain.
+Passing the Chrysler Building, we went to Rockefeller Center.
+Of course, we immediately went into the Lego Store, where we were surrounded by hundreds of children.
+We bought some New York souvenirs: a refrigerator magnet with a fully articulated Lego minifigure on top and a Lego New York keychain.

-Then it should go to the Top of the Rocks.
-But unfortunately it didn't happen that quickly.
-We had to wait another hour after buying the ticket.
-But it's worth it!
-The ride in the elevator alone is absolutely awesome!!!
-From the top you have a great view over Manhattan, towards Central Park on the one hand and towards downtown Manhattan on the other (towards the Empire State Building).
-Unfortunately it was a bit hazy that day and you couldn't see that far!
-But we still chose exactly the right day for how it should turn out.
+Then we were supposed to go up to Top of the Rock.
+But unfortunately, it wasn't that quick.
+We had to wait an hour after buying our tickets.
+But it was worth it!
+The elevator ride alone is absolutely amazing!!!
+From the top, you have a fantastic view of Manhattan, one side towards Central Park and the other towards Downtown Manhattan (towards the Empire State Building).
+Unfortunately, it was a bit hazy that day, and we couldn't see very far!
+But as it turned out, we still chose the perfect day for it.

-Afterwards we walked to Times Square.
-Oh man, what a colorful crowded place!
-You have to be careful not to have a seizure with the flashing lights and advertisements. ;) There were also film mascots everywhere with whom you could take photos.
-From Elmo to Batman, everything was there!
-There were also half-naked women with the words “I love NY” written on their bodies, so of course the men were lining up to take a picture.
-But you have to see this place.
-I don't want to imagine what's going on here on New Year's Eve.
+Afterwards, we walked to Times Square.
+Oh man, what a colorful, crowded place!
+You almost have to watch your head to avoid having a meltdown with all the flashing lights and advertisements. ;) There were also movie mascots everywhere you could take pictures with.
+From Elmo to Batman, they had it all!
+Plus, there were half-naked women with the phrase "I love NY" painted on their bodies, so of course the men were queuing up to take a picture.
+But you really have to see this place.
+I don't even want to imagine what it's like here on New Year's Eve.

 Times Square